Stateless (Lene Lovich album): Release

 The UK version of the album was released in 1978 and in the United States in 1979.

 The album was available in two different releases.
 The more common release had most of the songs remixed from the original versions and included the single version of "Lucky Number".
 On this version, the tracks were slightly shortened.
 While the original vocals were often straightforward, this release featured new vocals accentuating Lovich's quirky singing style.

 The album cover varied between countries.

+Chart Performance

 Stateless peaked at number 35 on the UK Albums Chart, while also managing to chart in Australia, the Netherlands and New Zealand.

-"Lucky Number" peaked at number three on the UK Singles Chart.
+The album reached the Top 20 of the Australian albums chart in the week dated May 29, 1979.
+It peaked at number 13 the following week.

+The album debuted at number 169 on the Billboard 200 chart in the week ending August 4, 1979.
+It peaked at number 137 in its fourth week on the chart.
+The album spent a total of ten weeks on the chart.

 Reception

 Upon its release, Stateless received positive reviews from music critics.

 The Village Voices Robert Christgau called Lovich "an original" and found that her "goofy energy doesn't distract her from her feelings or damage her sex appeal or conceal a mawkish underside."

+Billboard magazine said that Lovich was an artist "whose time has come" and had successfully "fashioned a unique identity" that was "on the mark in spirit and execution".
+Lovich was described as "an Eastern European Patti Smith" and her music was compared to the work of The Cars and Talking Heads, as well as "Volga boat songs" and "rock'n'roll girl groups".
+Billboard highlighted the tracks "Lucky Number", "Home", "Telepathy", "I Think We're Alone Now" and "Tonight" as the best songs of the album.